take –

 Verb [present participle]

-Connotative people delivering intricacies out of place despite knowledge and understanding, aggressivelyten –
+Connotative people resisting to deliver intricacies out of place despite knowledge and understanding, aggressivelyten –

 👑 ten /ten/